rubyisttt/rubyisttt.github.io/_docs/05-configuration.md

 If you add `comments: false` to a post's YAML Front Matter it will override the default and disable comments for just that post.

-**Note:** Comments are disabled by default in `development`.
+**备注：** Comments are disabled by default in `development`.
 To enable when testing/building locally be sure to set `JEKYLL_ENV=production` to [force the environment](http://jekyllrb.com/docs/configuration/#specifying-a-jekyll-environment-at-build-time) to production.
 {: .notice--info}